 To start with, you’ll be sent Sky’s Broadband Hub router (Sky SR203).
 This is Sky’s standard broadband router and it’s supplied to all customers regardless of whether they sign up for the Boost.

-If you’re unable to get the minimum 3Mbps connection speed in every room of your home using a Broadband Hub alone, you’ll be provided with a Sky Wi-Fi Booster (Sky SE210).
+If you’re unable to get the minimum 3Mbps connection speed in every room of your home using a Broadband Hub alone, you’ll be sent a Sky Wi-Fi Booster (Sky SE210).
 Alternatively, an engineer will be sent to your home to try and resolve the problem.
 If you’re still unable to get the minimum connection speed after this, Sky will refund the money you’ve already paid for Broadband Boost.
 They’ll also give you Broadband Boost for free for the remainder of your contract.

 According to Sky, their Wi-Fi Guarantee covers all of the main rooms of your home including living rooms, bedrooms and kitchens.
 It also includes the garage if you can access it without going outdoors, a converted loft (providing it is furnished and has a fixed staircase) as well as the conservatory.
 Full details of what is covered by the Wi-Fi Guarantee can be found on the Sky website.

 In our opinion, Sky’s Wi-Fi Guarantee is a convenient feature if you live a large home where getting Wi-Fi in every room has historically been difficult.
 However, it will cost you an extra £90 over the course of an 18-month contract.
 For this reason, buying your own wi-fi repeater can sometimes be a cheaper option.
 Alternatively, you can buy your own mesh wi-fi system like BT Whole Home Wi-Fi for around £150.
 This is potentially a more comprehensive solution that can work with any ISP.